HazyResearch/deepdive/doc/browsing.md

 ---
 layout: default
-title: Browsing DeepDive Data
+title: Browsing DeepDive data with Mindbender
 ---

-# Browsing DeepDive Data
+# Browsing DeepDive data with Mindbender

 This document describes how one can easily bring up an interactive search interface to browse data produced by DeepDive as well as its input/source data.
 Your DeepDive application must be written in DDlog to be able to use this functionality.